Texas Air Museum – Stinson Chapter

-The Texas Air Museum - Stinson Chapter is located on Stinson Municipal Airport (which is the second oldest continuous operating airport in the United States).
+The Texas Air Museum – Stinson Chapter is located on Stinson Municipal Airport (which is the second oldest continuous operating airport in the United States).
 The Stinson Municipal Airport (SSF) is located six miles south of downtown San Antonio, Texas.
 The museum has many static aircraft, along with several rare examples under restoration.
 This is a non-profit 501(c)(3) all volunteer museum.
 Funding comes only from admissions, gift shop sales and public donations.

 History

-The original Texas Air Museum open in 1985 and operated out of Rio Hondo, Texas, by founder John Houston with his wife and son.
+The original Texas Air Museum opened in 1985 and operated out of Rio Hondo, Texas, by founder John Houston with his wife and son.
 In 1993, a second Texas Air Museum was opened in the City of Slaton on the Larry T. Neal Memorial Airport near Lubbock, Texas.
 The third Texas Air Museum, located on Stinson Municipal Airport, was founded by John Douglas Tosh, a World War II veteran, on October 9, 1999.
-The original Rio Hondo museum closed its operations in 2002 and this museum's assets were dived between the Slaton and Stinson museums.
+The original Rio Hondo museum closed its operations in 2002, and this museum's assets were divided between the Slaton and Stinson museums.

 The Texas Air Museum - Stinson Chapter is San Antonio Texas only aviation museum open to the general public.
 The museum's mission has been dedicated to tell the stories of San Antonio's and Texas' vital role in the development of civilian and military air power.
 It pays tribute to aviation pioneers, notably the co-founders of Stinson Airport Katherine Stinson, her sister Marjorie Stinson and brother Edward Stinson.
 The museum also highlights technical achievements in the realm of aviation, and above all, pays respect and honor to those who gave their lives to defend freedom.